 A Maxwell House advert from the early 1900s.
 Their slogan "Good to the last drop" was one of the most successful marketing lines of its time.

-Like most mass market movements, this first wave is criticised for sacrificing quality and taste in favour of convenience and the mass production of cheap coffee.
+Like most mass-market movements, this first wave is criticised for sacrificing quality and taste in favour of convenience and the mass production of cheap coffee.

-Second wave - experiencing specialty
+Second wave - experiencing speciality

 Artisan coffee is not new.
 The second wave was defined by the rising enjoyment of specialty coffee, starting in 1966 at Peet's in San Francisco and quickly birthing Starbucks, which really got going after Howard Schultz made it his mission to bring the joy of a European espresso-based drink in a social setting to the USA (Pour Your Heart Into It is a great read).

 Peet's Coffee & Tea, Berkeley, California in 1969 - still open for business today!